gottacatchenall/ms_sampling_effort/manuscript.md

 _present_ but **not** interacting, the more likely the interaction is a true negative.
 But what should this threshold of number of observations be?

-Here we suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesnt exist.
-If false-negative rates presented in @fig:negativebinom may seem unrealistically high, consider that species are not observed independent of their relative abundance.
+ If false-negative rates presented in @fig:negativebinom seem unrealistically high, consider that species are not observed independent of their relative abundance.
 In the next section we demonstrate can lead to high realized values of $p_{fn}$ for species with low relative abundance.
+We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist.

-# False-negatives as a product of relative abundance
+## False-negatives as a product of relative abundance

-In this section we demonstrate the realized probability of false-negative changes drastically with sampling effort.
+In this section we demonstrate the realized false-negative rate changes drastically with sampling effort due to the intrinsic variation of abundances within a community.
 We do this by simulating the process of interaction observation on both 243 empirical food webs from the Mangal database [@Banville2021ManJl] and random food-webs generated using the niche model [@cite].

 A simple model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
 Across